MicrosoftDocs/appcenter-docs/docs/sdk/crashes/wpf-winforms.md

 Crashes are collected on App Center only if it causes the application to exit.
 App Center supports only 1 crash per session.

-To report unhandled exceptions on WinForms, you have 2 options discussed in the following sections.
+There are two ways to report unhandled exceptions in WinForms.
+The application can crash on unhandled exceptions, or continue running but report unhandled exceptions as runtime errors.

 ### Configure the application to exit on crash